alibaba/kubeskoop/README.md

 #### network performance analysis

-Open the NodePort Service of grafana on web browser, open the network monitoring page, and check the water level of each monitor item corresponding to the time point of the performance problem.
-For example：
+Open the NodePort Service of grafana on web browser, login with the default username `admin` and password `kubeskoop`, then open the network monitoring page, and check the water level of each monitor item corresponding to the time point of the performance problem.
+For example:
 ![grafana_performance](/docs/images/monitoring.png)

 #### network jitter & anomy event analysis